-In the Numerical Results group, click the Update button (B) to update all results data found in a worksheet.
+In the Numerical Results group, click the Update button (😇) to update all results data found in a worksheet.

 Click Parameters button (P_i) to import results parameters from the model.
-These parameters allow you to update results analysis and postprocessing without recomputing the solution.
+These parameters allow you to update simulation results without recomputing the solution.
 Once you have edited the parameters in the worksheet, click the Update button (\blacksquare).